-- Addition of bacteria at any content improves the compressive and tensile strengths of the concrete.
-But the optimum content of bacteria can be added is 10ml for each 500ml of water for M30. - So based on the results 10 ml bacteria for each 500 ml of water is considered as optimum for M30. - According to the comparative studies undertaken it is clear that with 10% replacement of coarse aggregate by recycled aggregates a maximum compressive strength and tensile strength values which are more than the conventional concrete was obtained.
-The optimum percentage obtained is 10%. - When bacteria with recycled aggregate added to the concrete, its performance is increased in the presence of H_2So_4 compared with conventional concrete and best performance found at 10ml dosage of bacteria with 10% replacement of recycled aggregate.
+- Addition of bacteria at any content improves the compressive strength of the concrete.
+But the optimum content of bacteria can be added is 10ml for each 500ml of water for M40. - Split tensile strength and Flexural strength of the concrete are increasing with addition of bacteria up to 10ml of bacteria (for each 500ml of water) and then strength are decreasing with increasing in addition of bacteria for M40. - So based on the results 10 ml bacteria for each 500 ml of water is considered as optimum for M40. - The compressive strength of concrete containing 10% RCA has strength in close proximity to that of normal concrete. - Tensile splitting test shows that concrete has good tensile strength when replace of recycled aggregates with 10%.

+- According to the comparative studies undertaken it is clear that with 10% replacement of coarse aggregate by recycled aggregates a maximum compressive strength which is more than the conventional concrete was obtained.
+The optimum percentage obtained is 10%. - Usage of Recycle aggregates is eco friendly and by using the recycle aggregates the usage of coarse aggregate is partially reduced in concrete, thereby the mining activities can be minimized and also minimizing the waste by reusing the materials.